 Oneplus launched its flagship product Oneplus 1, which had all the features of an iPhone, at a highly affordable price of $299.
 Once the company acquired a good market share, it started launching its products at a premium.
 The recent phones from Oneplus are priced in the range of $500-$700.

 Economy pricing is a no-frills pricing strategy followed by generic food suppliers and discount retailers where they keep the prices of the product minimal by reducing the expenditure on marketing and promotion.
-This strategy is used essentially to attract most price-conscious consumers.
+This strategy is used essentially to attract the most price-conscious consumers.

 Economy Pricing Example

-Aldi uses this no-frills economy pricing strategy where it operates small stores, only sells products which have a good demand, keep products in their original shipping containers, and even charges the customers if they ask for carry-bags.
+Aldi uses this no-frills economy pricing strategy where it operates small stores, only sells products which have a good demand, keeps products in their original shipping containers, and even charges the customers if they ask for carry-bags.

 Price Skimming is a strategy of setting a relatively high introductory price of the product when the product is new and unique and the market has fewer competitors.
 The idea is to maximise the profits on early adopters before competitors enter the market and make the product more price sensitive.